-Adult dogs require an annual vaccination booster for life.
+Adult dogs require an annual vaccination boosters for life.
+We've put together a list of annual adult dog vaccinations to expect here.
 Your vet clinic will send you a reminder a few weeks before your dog is due for their yearly booster.

 Dogs need to be protected against the below serious and sometime fatal diseases: